Law Office of Bonita M. Riggens

 |Phone :||727-898-1401||Fax :||727-823-7351||Website :|

-Sarasota, Polk, Pinellas, Pasco, Manatee, Hillsborough, Highlands, Hernando
+Sarasota, Polk, Pinellas, Pasco, Manatee, Hillsborough, Highlands, Hernando, Unknown / NA

-Wrongful Termination, Whistleblower, Wage and Hour, Unemployment Compenstation, Title VII, State FEP Agencies, Sexual Harassment, Severance, Religious Discrimination, Race Discrimination, Public Employees, Professional License Defense, Personal Injury, Non-Compete Agreements, National Origin Discrimination, Gender Discrimination, FMLA, Federal Employees, Federal Court Practice, Employment Contracts, Employment Agreements, EEOC Practice, Disability Rights, Defamation, Civil Service, Career Service, Attorney's Fees, Appellate, Age Discrimination, ADR, Mediator
+Uniform Services Employment Act, Unemployment Compenstation, Trade Secrets, Title VII, State FEP Agencies, Sexual Orientation, Sexual Harassment, Severance, Religious Discrimination, Race Discrimination, Public Employees, Professional License Defense, Personal Injury, Non-Compete Agreements, National Origin Discrimination, Mediator, Gender Discrimination, FMLA, Federal Employees, Federal Court Practice, Employment Contracts, Employment Agreements, EEOC Practice, Disability Rights, Defamation, Civil Service, Career Service, Attorney's Fees, Appellate, Age Discrimination, ADR, Unknown / NA, Wage and Hour, Whistleblower, Wrongful Termination

 Not Currently Associated With Any Social Networks.